electric-cloud-community/Unplug/README.md

   Download the plugin jar file, then install and promote the plugin in the normal fashion.
 Once promoted, click on your user name (in the upper right corner of the Commander Web UI), and select "Edit Settings" on your User Details page.
-Select "Unplug View" from the "Tab View" list box, and click "OK".
+Select "unplug View" from the "Tab View" list box, and click "OK".
 A new sub-tab (named "Un") should appear beneath your normal Home tab in the UI.

-There are procedures provided to add Unplug pages to the Flow and Commander UIs.
-These procedures add all the examples in the Unplug plugin plus any user-created ones saved to the properties /server/unplug/{v,v0-9,va-z}.
+There are procedures provided to add unplug pages to the Flow and Commander UIs.
+These procedures add all the examples in the unplug plugin plus any user-created ones saved to the properties /server/unplug/{v,v0-9,va-z}.

 ## build